lucianonieto/lucianonieto.github.io/_posts/2024-02-19-kafka-stream-stomp.md

 toc:  true
 ---

-In this research I aimed in a streamlined architecture that can support a huge amount of data using NoSQL and Kafka inside a steram world that I don't have much experience in the real world.
-In fact, the streaming pipeline is a little bit different from batch, however, in the same time is almost the same idea (at least for me).
+In this research, I aimed at a streamlined architecture that can support a huge amount of data using NoSQL and Kafka inside a strange world which I don’t have much experience in the real world.
+The streaming pipeline is a little bit different from batch, however, at the same time is almost the same idea (at least for me).

 ## Technical solution